PimWR/Demcom_Festival_Scheduler_HOU/README.md

 Created using Houdini 20.5.332 Py 3.11
-I added the code in "scripts/scheduler.py" that is used in the Python node inside Houdini.
+Python code can be found in "scripts/scheduler.py" that is used in the Python node inside Houdini.
 It should be able to run standalone.

 I already spend to much time on this, but a improvement would be using TOPS to output a preview .mp4.